DANTA TROPICAL BIOLOGY AND CONSERVATION FIELD COURSES SUMMER 2023

 Methods in Primate Behavior and Conservation

-Application deadline: May 15, 2022
+Application deadline: May 15, 2023

-This two week course is designed to provide students with field experience in primate behavior, ecology, and conservation.
+This two-week course is designed to provide students with field experience in primate behavior, ecology, and conservation.
 Learning experiences fall into four main categories: field exercises, seminars, lectures, and applied conservation.
 The field exercises and seminars provide instruction and experience in: (1) methods of measuring environmental variables, including assessment of resource availability, (2) methods of collecting and analyzing the behavior of free-ranging primates, (3) assessments of biodiversity and (4) techniques for estimating population size.
 Lecture topics will cover the behavior and ecology of Old and New World primates from an evolutionary perspective.
 Selected lecture topics include primate sociality, feeding ecology, taxonomy, rain forest ecosystems and conservation.
 Service learning is a large component of all our programs.
 Students will gain experience in applied conservation through participation in Osa Conservation’s reforestation, sustainable agriculture and wildlife monitoring programs (big cat and sea turtle).

 All courses include a visit to a wildlife rehabilitation center, sustainable chocolate plantation and dolphin and snorkeling trip of the Golfo Dulce.
-We overnight on the Boruca Indigenous Reserve where we will learn about the community and their traditional lifeways, and help with needed projects.
+We overnight on the Boruca Indigenous Reserve where we will learn about the community and their traditional lifeways and help with needed projects.
 Every effort is made to implement eco-friendly and socially responsible practices into our day-to-day operations, field courses and overall mission.

-Enrollment in each course is limited to 10 students.
+Enrollment in each course is limited to 15 students.
 The course is open to both credit and non-credit seeking students.
 University credit can be arranged through your home institution.